vmchale/jacinda/README.md

 # Documentation

-See the [guide](https://vmchale.github.io/jacinda/), which contains a tutorial on some of the features as well as examples.
+See the [guide](https://vmchale.github.io/jacinda/) (archived on [Hackage](https://hackage.haskell.org/package/jacinda/src/doc/guide.pdf), which contains a tutorial on some of the features as well as examples.

-The manpages document the builtins and provide a syntax reference.
+The [manpages](https://hackage.haskell.org/package/jacinda/src/man/ja.1) document the builtins and provide a syntax reference.

-See the [rosetta](./ROSETTA.md) showing AWK alongside.
+See the [rosetta](./ROSETTA.md) showing AWK alongside, or the [examples][./EXAMPLES.md] for its own capabilities.

 # Status